pmcharrison/psynet-mirror/docs/experimenter/assets.rst

 There are several situations in which we might want to create an asset during the experiment:

-- Creating an asset from the participant's response
+- Creating an asset from the participant's response;
-- Creating an asset when we create a Trial Node
+- Creating an asset when we create a Trial Node;
-- Creating an asset when we create a Trial
+- Creating an asset when we create a Trial.

+Let's discuss each in turn.

 Creating an asset from the participant's response